Model report card

 Predictor accuracy FAQ

 Fuel prices move in small increments — a 2-cent miss is a different outcome than a 20-cent miss.
-MAE measures the actual magnitude of the error rather than a binary right/wrong; it's the standard metric academic and trading-desk back-tests use.
+MAE measures the actual magnitude of the error rather than a binary right/wrong; it is a common way to show typical forecast error.